hedrergudene/SCViT/README.md

-# U_Autoencoders
+# Deep-ViT macula
-Repository containing implementations of U-Net like architectures
+Official repository of the paper "...".